bergaman9/bergaman9/README.md

 A social media directory application and one of my earlier full-stack web projects.

-**Focus areas:** backend routing, templating, Express.js, application structure.
+**Focus:** Express.js, EJS, backend routing, templating, web application structure.

 * Built with EJS, Node.js, and Express
 * Helped me move from bot development into full-stack web development
-* Strengthened my understanding of routing, templating, server-side logic, and web app structure
+* Improved my understanding of routing, server-side rendering, templating, and backend structure

 ---

-### Private & Experimental Projects
+## Private & Experimental Work

 I also work on private and experimental projects involving:

 * WinUI 3 desktop applications
-* Swift and iOS-related development experiments
+* Swift and iOS-related development
-* AI-assisted tools and automation workflows
+* AI-assisted tools and productivity workflows
-* Utility applications
+* Automation utilities
 * Engineering-focused software prototypes
 * IoT and embedded system experiments

-Some of these projects are private because they are still under active development, used for learning, or being prepared for future release.
+Some projects are private because they are still under active development, used for experimentation, or planned for future release.

 ---